Mosquito1123/Swapi/README.md

 # Swapi

-This app display a set of Star Wars data all the People, Films, Species, Starships, Vehicles and Planets from Star Wars.
+An IOS app that displays a set of sll the People, Films, Species, Starships, Vehicles and Planets from Star Wars movies.

 This is the early development stage of Swapi.

-API and back end service are given credit to https://github.com/phalt/swapi, which was developed by
+API and back end service are already written and credit to https://github.com/phalt/swapi, which was developed by

 * Paul Hallett
 * Owen Hallett